Latest newsletter - Fleet Primary Care Network Joint Flu letter - click the newsletter link above right.

 - Avoid close contact with people who are unwell.

-Stay at home for 7 days if you have either: a high temperature, new continuous cough Do not go to a GP surgery, pharmacy or hospital.
+Stay at home for 7 days if you have either: a fever, new continuous cough, or loss of taste and smell.
+Do not go to a GP surgery, pharmacy or hospital.

 UPDATED NOTIFICATION OF PREGNANCY FORMS - Frimley Park Hospital